wesJchen/sdet-coding-challenge/README.md

 ## Usage
 This project is for the demonstration and application of python and selenium program to interface with a webpage.
-See the Pipfile for cumulative list of dependencies primarily needed for the scripts to run.
+See the Pipfile or requirements.txt for cumulative list of dependencies primarily needed for the scripts to run.